China Rich Girlfriend: Plot

-The police discover that Colette's assistant Roxanne was behind the poisoning, which was done in response to Colette's tearful concerns that her inheritance would be reduced.
-Despite Colette's lack of knowledge to the situation, Carlton blames Colette and breaks up with her.
+The police discover that Colette's assistant Roxanne was behind the poisoning, which was done in response to Colette's concerns that Carlton's inheritance would be reduced.
+Despite Colette's lack of knowledge as to what happened, Carlton blames Colette for nearly losing his now beloved older sister, and soon breaks up with her.
 Nick is hesitant, but Rachel agrees to meet with Colette and accepts her apology.
 Colette asks that Rachel help her and Carlton reconcile.
-Rachel does not want to get involved, and Colette becomes hysterical.
+Rachel does not want to get involved, and Colette becomes angry.
 She accuses Rachel of vindictively keeping them apart, and begins yelling at and berating her.
 Rachel responds by accusing Colette of being selfish.
-She points out that she learned to be content in having a loving supportive family and working hard in the real world.
-Rachel claims that Colette never knew how to be content.
 The argument ends when Rachel tells Colette to grow up.
-The incident is taped and becomes widely viewed on WeChat.
-Humiliated, Colette loses her sponsorship to a popular fashion designer label.
-This is made worse when she learns through the tabloids that her father, Jack, had been having an affair with Kitty behind her back.
+Unbeknownst to either of them, the incident is taped and becomes widely viewed on WeChat.
+Humiliated, Colette also loses her sponsorship to a popular fashion designer label.
+This is made worse when she learns through the tabloids that her father, Jack Bing, has been having an affair with Kitty.

 Meanwhile, Astrid finds herself increasingly confiding in Charlie Wu after her husband becomes detached and cold.
 Michael gets interviewed by a magazine about his family, naming him Father of the Year after bragging about his accomplishments and showcasing his luxury items.
 The magazine then does research into Astrid Leong and publishes information about her lineage and wealth.
 This angers her family and he is forced to meet with her father, who berates him in front of a man Michael is trying to impress.
 The magazines are recalled and retracted from distribution, and Michael begins to believe that his company's situation is the result of Astrid's father's meddling.
-Astrid eventually realizes that the company was bought at a loss by Charlie so that Michael would feel more confident in the marriage.
-Michael confronts Astrid about her relationship with Charlie, revealing he has read her messages and threatening her with a weapon.
+Astrid's father starts digging into Michael's company, showing Astrid that the company was bought at a loss by Charlie so that Michael would feel more confident in the marriage.
+Michael confronts Astrid about her relationship with Charlie, revealing he has secretly read her messages and listened to all of her phone calls with him.
+After attempting to leave the house with their son, Michael threatens her with a weapon.
 Astrid takes control of the situation and escapes with her son.
-Later, it is revealed that Charlie Wu had divorced Isabel, and that he and Astrid have not left each other's sides all night.
+Later, it is revealed that Charlie Wu has divorced Isabel, and that he and Astrid have been appearing in public together.